nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tuition teacher requests to list persons.
+1. Tuition teacher requests to list students.
-2. EduManage shows a list of persons.
+2. EduManage shows a list of students.
 3. Tuition teacher requests to tag a specific student in the list according to his/her school level and/or subject.
 4. EduManage updates the corresponding tags of the student.